Birthday of the Monkey God: Monkey God

-Most temples in Taiwan or Singapore only worship Qi Tian Da Sheng and few know about the origins of monkey gods prior to Journey to the West.
+Most temples in Taiwan or Singapore only worship Qi Tian Da Sheng and few know about the origins of other Chinese monkey gods that were worshipped prior to Journey to the West.

 History and celebration

-People in Singapore have been worshipping the Monkey God since as early as 1920, when the Tiong Bahru Qi Tian Gong Temple, which is allegedly the first Monkey God temple, was established.
+People in Singapore have been worshipping the Monkey God since as early as 1920, when the Tiong Bahru Monkey God Temple, which is allegedly the first Monkey God temple, was established.
 The Birthday of the Monkey God is celebrated annually on the 15th or 16th day of the First Lunar Month.
 While it is observed mostly by Singaporeans, people of other nationalities, such as Indonesians, Malaysians, and Thais, are known to celebrate it too.
 Celebration often involves mediums referred to as Tan Kees performing "miraculous feats", which includes piercing their own flesh and blood-penning.
 In the full regalia, the medium begins swaying his head, twitching his fingers, and jerking his legs, all the while seated on his blood red ‘Dragon Chair’.
 During the occasion there are also non-violent activities, including vocal performances on the street and lion dances.
 The Birthday of the Monkey God is generally deemed as Taoist in nature.